 Stability Ball Exercises

-Stability ball chest press Incline Dumbbell Chest Press
+Incline Dumbbell Chest Press

 1. Lie on the ball so that the ball is under your upper back.
 Drop your hips so that they are only a couple of inches off the floor.